 Of course, while shipping can be a powerful point of differentiation for your brand, you can’t just create a strategy and call it a day.
 You have to be prepared to execute — both operationally and in terms of pricing strategy.

-That requires the coordination of multiple teams, from marketing to fulfillment and many others in between.
+That requires the coordination of multiple teams, from marketing to fulfilment and many others in between.

 Establishing your shipping policy isn’t just about what options you’ll offer.
 You have to also ensure that everyone involved in the pipeline understands their part in the process.